gtortone/PlusCart-Pico/README.md

 ### Build

 Development environment is based on PlatformIO with two board profiles: `pico` and `vccgnd_yd_rp2040`.
+At first build all dependency library and whole development environment will be automatically installed and configured by PlatformIO.

 Start the build:
 ```